What Other Parents Are Reading

 |Vegetables||1 cup||1½ cups||Use measuring cups to check amounts.
 Serve veggies that are soft, cut in small pieces, and well cooked to prevent choking.|

 An important part of a toddler's diet, milk provides calcium and vitamin D to help build strong bones.
-Toddlers should have 700 milligrams of calcium and 600 IU (International units) vitamin D (which aids in calcium absorption) a day.
+Toddlers should have 700 milligrams of calcium and 600 IU (International Units) of vitamin D (which aids in calcium absorption) a day.
 This calcium need is met if kids get the recommended two servings of dairy foods every day.
 But those servings provide less than half of the necessary vitamin D, so doctors often recommend vitamin D supplements.
 Your doctor will let you know if your toddler needs a supplement.

-In general, kids ages 12 to 24 months should drink whole milk to help provide the dietary fats they need for normal growth and brain development.
-If overweight or obesity is a concern, or if there is a family history of obesity, high cholesterol, of heart disease talk to your doctor to see if reduced fat (2%) milk may be given.
-After age 2, most kids can switch to low-fat (1%) or non-fat milk.
-Your doctor will help you decide which kind of milk to serve your toddler.
+In general, kids ages 12 to 24 months old should drink whole milk to help provide the dietary fats they need for normal growth and brain development.
+If overweight or obesity is a concern — or if there is a family history of obesity, high cholesterol, or heart disease — talk to your doctor to see if reduced-fat (2%) milk may be given.
+After age 2, most kids can switch to low-fat (1%) or nonfat milk.
+Your doctor can help you decide which kind of milk to serve your toddler.

-Some kids don't like milk or are unable to drink or eat dairy products.
+Some kids don't like milk or cannot drink or eat dairy products.
 Explore other calcium sources, such as calcium-fortified soy beverages, calcium-fortified juices, fortified breads and cereals, cooked dried beans, and dark green vegetables like broccoli, bok choy, and kale.

 Meeting Iron Requirements